-Refer to the specific chapters in the Network Interface Operations Guide for complete information on configuring your types of network interfaces.
-The possible network interfaces are Token-ring, Ethernet, FDDI, ISDN, and Serial Line.
+Refer to the specific chapters in the Network Interface Operations Guide for complete information on configuring your types of network interfaces or pseudo interfaces.
+The possible types of network interfaces are Token-ring, Ethernet, FDDI, ISDN, and Serial Line plus the pseudo interfaces X.25-LLC2 and PPP-FR.